meta-gravity/bookmq/README.md

 Combining the design pattern of Mac apps and the style of Pile with new design trends

 #### Roadmaps
-[+] Intuitive interface for easy navigation.
+- [X] Intuitive interface for easy navigation.

-[ ] Efficient content organization and retrieval.
+- [ ] Efficient content organization and retrieval.

-[ ] Accessible across various platforms, including offline mode.
+- [ ] Accessible across various platforms, including offline mode.

-[-] Social sharing and user customization.
+- [ ] Social sharing and user customization.

-[-] Personalized recommendations and auto-tagging.
+- [ ] Personalized recommendations and auto-tagging.

-[-] Content summarization and visual recognition.
+- [ ] Content summarization and visual recognition.

-[-] Natural language search for improved functionality.
+- [ ] Natural language search for improved functionality.

-[-] Collaboration tools for shared collections.
+- [ ] Collaboration tools for shared collections.

-[-] Bookmark import/export and progress tracking.
+- [ ] Bookmark import/export and progress tracking.

-[-] Seamless integration with third-party apps.
+- [ ] Seamless integration with third-party apps.

-[-] Real-time collaboration and AR integration.
+- [ ] Real-time collaboration and AR integration.

-[-] Customizable templates for themed collections.
+- [ ] Customizable templates for themed collections.